Modularity of trianguline Galois representations: Patching and modularity

 \subsection{Patched eigenvarieties}

-In this section, we construct patched quaternionic eigenvarieties, using the language of ultrafilters of ~\cite[\textsection 9]{scholze-lubin-tate}.
+In this section, we construct local pieces of patched quaternionic eigenvarieties, using the language of ultrafilters of ~\cite[\textsection 9]{scholze-lubin-tate}.
 We fix a totally real field $F$ split at all places above $p$ and a totally definite quaternion algebra $D$ over $F$, which is ramified at all infinite places and split at all finite places.
 We also fix the tame level $K^p:=\GL_2(\A_{F,f}^p)$.
-We further assume that $F/\Q$ is abelian, so that Leopoldt's conjecture is known to hold, and we assume the class group of $F$ has order prime to $p$.
+We further assume that $F/\Q$ is abelian, so that Leopoldt's conjecture is known to hold.
 Unlike ~\cite{scholze-lubin-tate}, we do not assume that $F$ has a unique prime above $p$; we let $\Sigma_p:=\{v\mid p\}$.
 We expect these hypotheses can be relaxed considerably, but this is not necessary for our applications.
+Fix some finite extension $E/\Q_p$ with residue field containing $\mathbf{F}_q$.

 Recall that there are Galois deformation rings $R_{\overline\rho,\Sigma_p}^{\square}$ and $R_{\overline\rho,\Sigma_p}$, parametrizing deformations of $\overline\rho$ unramified outside of $\Sigma_p$, where $R_{\overline\rho}^{\square}$ additionally parametrizes framings of the deformations at places of $\Sigma_p$.
 There is also a local framed deformation ring $R_{\overline\rho,\loc}^{\square}:=\htimes_{v\in\Sigma_p}R_{\overline\rho_v}^{\square}$, where $R_{\overline\rho_v}^{\square}$ parametrizes framed deformations of $\overline\rho|_{\Gal_{F_v}}$, and there is a natural map $R_{\overline\rho,\loc}^{\square}\rightarrow R_{\overline\rho}^{\square}$.